lurchmath/cust-parse-test/plan.md

    notation and verify that all (or almost all) of the expressions scraped from Math299 can be parsed correctly by the converter defined in that way.

-Bug fix:
- - Associativity right now works well in that it will produce ASTs that are flattened, but it fails in that those ASTs will then be unable to convert to putdown because they have the wrong number of arguments for the putdown form as originally defined.
-This needs a redesign, probably like so:
-    - When you flatten, give the resulting AST an attribute that says it was flattened, so that this is recorded.
-    - When you check for the correct arity in `AST.toLanguage()`, if the AST is a flattened one and the concept permits some types of associative flattening, then do not throw the error.
-    - Enhance `Template.fillIn(...args)` so that if it receives too many arguments, it does something sensible by repeating the last two (and the text between them) as many times as necessary to handle the extras.
-    - See if there are any other places you might want to use the new `Template` class.

 Polishing:
  - Add the capability of asking for all possible parsings, rather than just getting the first one.